Venus USDC (vUSDC) Price Reaches $0.0222

-Venus USDC (vUSDC) traded flat against the dollar during the 1-day period ending at 0:00 AM E.T. on June 13th.
-One Venus USDC token can currently be bought for approximately $0.0222 or 0.00000080 BTC on major exchanges.
-Over the last week, Venus USDC has traded down 0% against the dollar.
-Venus USDC has a total market cap of $105.69 million and approximately $37.87 million worth of Venus USDC was traded on exchanges in the last day.
+Venus USDC (vUSDC) traded flat against the US dollar during the 24 hour period ending at 0:00 AM Eastern on June 19th.
+One Venus USDC token can currently be purchased for approximately $0.0222 or 0.00000080 BTC on popular cryptocurrency exchanges.
+Over the last seven days, Venus USDC has traded down 0% against the US dollar.
+Venus USDC has a total market cap of $105.69 million and $37.87 million worth of Venus USDC was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.